I am Matthias, currently finishing a client project where I design and architect a web app for managing a digital printing workflow.

-I am passionate about tech, table tennis and specialty coffee.
-I enjoy building and improving software.
+I am passionate about tech, racquet sports (squash and table tennis) and specialty coffee.
+I enjoy building and improving software, in particular building reusable software.
 With an eye for details and the ability to understand and see the big picture, I am able to provide well-thought-out solutions.
 I strive for reusable, clean and maintainable code.
 It also allows me to quickly understand new/unfamiliar code or concepts and connect the dots when debugging and solving problems.
 I see myself as a generalist, knowing various technologies and the ability to quickly learn new technologies and concepts.

-I am also currently a PhD Candiate at SEL under the supervision of Jörg Kienzle.
-I am working on Concern-Oriented Reuse (CORE), more specifically on bridging the gap between code and models.
-My goal is to make existing software frameworks reusable at the modelling level while at the same time exploiting the benefits of the higher level of abstraction.
-This can also lead to improvements for users reusing those frameworks.
-I am generally interested in software engineering, but in particular in (model) reuse, concern-orientation and model-driven engineering.
+In 2019 I also completed a PhD under the supervision of Jörg Kienzle.
+I was working on Concern-Oriented Reuse (CORE), more specifically on bridging the gap between code and models.
+My thesis aimed at making existing software frameworks reusable at the modelling level while at the same time exploiting the benefits that the higher level of abstraction provides.
+This can also help users reusing those frameworks at the programming level.